intj-t/intj-t/README.md

 ### Jonathan Chapman Moore

+<a href="https://bigthink.com/surprising-science/in-1973-an-mit-computer-predicted-the-end-of-civilization-so-far-its-on-target/">In 1973, an MIT computer predicted when civilization will end</a>

 <a href="https://www.nature.com/articles/pj201764">In pursuit of Moore’s Law: polymer chemistry in action</a>

 <a href="https://journals.aps.org/pra/abstract/10.1103/PhysRevA.77.022104">Exponential complexity and ontological theories of quantum mechanics</a>